 By enrolling as a student in this course, you agree to abide by the University of North Carolina at Chapel Hill policies related to the acceptable use of online resources.
 Please consult the Acceptable Use Policy on topics such as copyright, net-etiquette, and privacy protection.

 As part of this course, you may be asked to participate in online discussions or other online activities that may include personal information about you or other students in the course.
 Please be respectful of the rights and protection of other participants under the UNC-Chapel Hill Information Security Policies when participating in online classes.

 When using online resources offered by organizations not affiliated with UNC-Chapel Hill, such as Google or YouTube, please note that the Terms and Conditions of these companies and not the University’s Terms and Conditions apply.
 These third parties may offer different degrees of privacy protection and access rights to online content.
 You should be well aware of this when posting content to sites not managed by UNC-Chapel Hill.

 When links to sites outside of the unc.edu domain are inserted in class discussions, please be mindful that clicking on sites not affiliated with UNC-Chapel Hill may pose a risk for your computer due to the possible presence of malware on such sites.

-All work in HIST 364, including participation in the discussion forum, falls under UNC’s Honor Code.
+All work in this course, including participation in the discussion forum, falls under UNC’s Honor Code.
 Plagiarism is a serious offense and an Honor Code violation.
 All sources must be identified and referenced properly.
 You are responsible for informing yourself on what is and is not plagiarism.
 To make sure you understand plagiarism and how to avoid it, see the following resources: